Superbook (1981 TV series): Overview

 The 1981 edition of Superbook (Anime Oyako Gekijo) begins at the home of a young boy named Christopher "Chris" Peeper, who discovers the ancient Bible named Superbook that can speak and send him, his friend Joy and his clockwork toy figure named Gizmo the Crusader Robot back in time during the events of the Old and New Testaments.

-The second season, Superbook II: In Search for Ruffles and Return to the 20th Century (Pasokon Travel Tanteidan), takes place two years after the first season, where Superbook falls onto a computer, giving anybody the ability to see into the past from Christopher's home via the monitor.
+The second season, Superbook II: In Search for Ruffles and Return to the 20th Century (Pasokon Travel Tanteidan), takes place two years after the first season, where Superbook falls onto a computer.
+Its contents and powers are absorbed into the system, giving anybody the ability to see into the past from Christopher's home via the monitor.
 Ruffles, his poodle, has managed to get lost in time, prompting Gizmo and Christopher's little brother (re-written as his cousin in the English dub), Uriah "Uri" Peeper, to search for Ruffles.
 While Chris and Joy keep watch and control of the computer from the present, Gizmo and Uri experience the stories from the Old Testament solely, later in episode 25, Gizmo and Uri have found Ruffles at last.
-In episodes 25 and 26, Ken keeps watch and fixes the problem on the computer and fixes the problem for Gizmo from the present.
-Chris and Joy experience the two stories from the Old Testament with Gizmo and Uri.
+In episodes 25 and 26, Chris' Uncle Ken (Uri's father in the English dub), a computer programmer, keeps watch and fixes the problems on the computer and with Gizmo's time-travel abilities.
+Chris and Joy experience two more stories from the Old Testament with Gizmo and Uri.